 As we have seen, the existence of a quantum homomorphism from a graph $X$ to a graph $Y$ is related to the existence of a set of projectors satisfying certain orthogonality conditions.
 Furthermore, when $Y$ is vertex transitive, it can be assumed that the projectors all have the same rank.
 Noting that the orthogonality conditions of Corollary~\ref{reformvtxtrans} exactly correspond to the adjacencies of $X \ltimes Y$, we see that a set of projectors satisfying the conditions in Corollary~\ref{reformvtxtrans} is exactly an assignment of rank $r$ projectors from $\mathbb{M}_\mathbb{C}(d,d)$ to the vertices of $X \ltimes Y$ such that adjacent vertices receive orthogonal projectors and $d = r|V(Y)|$.
 This motivates the following definition:

-\begin{definition} A \emph{$d/r$-projective representation} (or simply a $d/r$-representation) of a graph $X$ is an assignment of rank $r$ projectors in $\mathbb{M}_\mathbb{C}(d,d)$ to the vertices of $X$ such that adjacent vertices are assigned projectors which are orthogonal to each other.
-We say that the \emph{value} of a $d/r$-representation is the rational number $\frac{d}{r}$, i.e. a $3/1$-representation is not a $6/2$-representation, but they have the same value, namely 3. \end{definition}
+\begin{definition} A \emph{$d/r$-projective representation} (or simply a $d/r$-representation) of a graph $X$ is an assignment of rank $r$ projectors in $\mathbb{M}_\mathbb{C}(d,d)$ to the vertices of $X$ such that adjacent vertices are assigned orthogonal projectors.
+We say that the \emph{value} of a $d/r$-representation is the rational number $\frac{d}{r}$. \end{definition}

-If one prefers a more geometric definition, they may think of a $d/r$-representation as assigning $r$-dimensional subspaces of $\mathbb{C}^d$ such that adjacent vertices receive orthogonal subspaces.
-Since two projectors are orthogonal if and only if their images are orthogonal, this is clearly equivalent to the above definition.

-Using the same trick as in the proof of Lemma~\ref{real}, we see that if a graph $X$ has a $d/r$-representation, then it has a $2d/2r$-representation using real projectors.
-Therefore, if $X$ has a projective representation of value $\alpha$, it has some projective representation of value $\alpha$ that uses only real projectors.
+Note that a $3/1$-representation is not a $6/2$-representation, but they have the same values, namely 3.